elboletaire/tabbedcontent/readme.md

 ```

 ### Error Detector
-This option is very practic if you're working with forms and want the tabs be opened on the first containing an error.
+This option is very practic if you're working with forms and want the tabs be opened on the first one containing an error.

 Simply specify the `errorSelector` selector: